Simontagbor/Steghub-DevOps-training/Webstack_implementation_mean/README.md

     "StackId": "arn:aws:cloudformation:us-west-2:123456789012:stack/MEANStack/1a2b3c4d53w4x5y6z7a8b9c0d1"
 }
 ```

-The CloudFormation stack takes a couple of seconds to provision the EC2 intanc.
+The CloudFormation stack takes a couple of seconds to provision the EC2 instance.
 We can check the status of the stack using the `describe-stacks` command.

 ```bash
 aws cloudformation describe-stacks